manthan912/zeotap/README.md

 # zeotap
-Weather Forecast & Rule Engine with AST
+Weather Forecast & Rule Engine with Abstract Syntax Tree (AST) Overview
-Overview
-This repository contains two main applications:
+This repository encompasses two distinct applications:

-Weather Forecast API: A simple weather forecasting API that retrieves real-time weather data using the OpenWeather API.
+Weather Forecast API: A service that fetches real-time weather data utilizing the OpenWeather API.
-3-Tier Rule Engine with AST: A rule engine that determines user eligibility based on attributes like age, department, income, etc. It uses an Abstract Syntax Tree (AST) to dynamically create, combine, and evaluate conditional rules.
+3-Tier Rule Engine with AST: A dynamic rule engine that evaluates user eligibility based on specific attributes, such as age, department, income, and more.
+This system employs an Abstract Syntax Tree (AST) to construct, combine, and evaluate rules.
 Table of Contents
 Weather Forecast API
 Setup